Where We Be

 A lone fisherman uses a lever to lower a huge, globe-shaped, bamboo dipping net into the water

-We have no idea who this stern-looking gentleman is but he seems to be chiding us about something -- maybe all the fighting going on behind him
+This stern-looking gentleman seems to be chiding us about something -- maybe all the fighting going on behind him

 This dangling fruit is called “dragon’s eyes.”
 A member of our group who is also a Chinese chef urges us to try them They're tasty, like crunchy lychees.